-A couple of days ago, Nvidia revealed its superfast RTX 3000 series which completely dominated all the GPUs right now present in the market.
+When Nvidia revealed its superfast RTX 3000 series, it completely dominated all the GPUs right now present in the market.
 They are the fastest and most powerful graphics cards we could have until now.
-Even the slowest among them is faster than the higher-end cards in the last generation AKA RTX 2000 series.
+Surprisingly a $500 GPU from RTX 3000 series is directly competing with a $1200 GPU from the previous gen.

-Here we are talking about the RTX 3070 which replaces the RTX 2070 from the RTX 20 series of graphics cards and if you want to know what changes did occur from the 20 series GPU to this one, then keep reading.
+Here we are talking about the RTX 3070 which replaces the RTX 2070 from the RTX 20 series of graphics cards.
+Though the performance difference is significant, both must be compared in order to see what improvements Nvidia made in the RTX 3070.

 Perhaps the most significant change is the change of the architecture which play the most important role in changing the performance of a particular computer component.
 The first Ray-Tracing capable graphics cards we have are from 2018 which provided the unknown and infamous technique of projecting lights and shadows dynamically in real-time.